-The farm credit system in Indian agriculture, evolved over decades has been instrumental in enhancing production and marketing of farm produce and stimulating capital formation in agriculture.
+The farm credit system in Indian agriculture evolved over decades has been instrumental in enhancing the production and marketing of farm produce and stimulating capital formation in agriculture.

 Credit for Indian agriculture has to expand at a faster rate than before because of the need to step-up agricultural growth to generate surplus for exports, and also because of change in the product mix towards animal husbandry, aquaculture, fish farming, horticulture and floriculture, medicinal plants, which will necessitate larger investments.

 Why is it important?